 On November 1st, 2019, Governor Cooper signed into law HB 399, which extends our state historic tax credits (HTCs) to January 1, 2024.
 As you may recall, credits were to sunset at the end of 2019.
 These are not grants.
 Credits may be applied to certified projects and compensate expenses associated with certified restoration work.
 Guilford County provided a strong bipartisan voice for this bill.
 Special thanks to our local bill sponsors, Rep. Jonathan Hardister [R] and Rep. Cecil Brockman [D] for their leadership in keeping historic tax credits alive in North Carolina.
 We thank Guilford County Senators Gunn, Tillman, Garrett, and Robinson; and Representatives Clemmons, Quick, and Faircloth for their support!

-If you are excited to see growth of credits on the federal level, please ask your US Senators and House Representatives to Co-sponsor the Historic Tax Credit Growth and Opportunity Act (HR 2825/S 2615).
+If you are excited to see growth of credits on the federal level, please ask your US Senators and House Representatives to co-sponsor the Historic Tax Credit Growth and Opportunity Act (HR 2825/S 2615).
 Key provisions of the bill include increasing the credit from 20 to 30 percent for projects with rehabilitation expenses of less than $2.5 million; creating greater flexibility for nonprofit organizations to access HTC benefits; and allowing HTCs to be transferred through a certificate for small transactions less than $2.5 million.

 9. Salvaging the Best of the Past

 Architectural Salvage of Greensboro has entered its 23rd year of service to the community and continues its reputation as the go-to source in North Carolina for reclaimed building materials such as doors, flooring, windows, and the occasional “what in the world” piece.
 That would describe the large, ornate cast iron window frames that were recently donated and are truly glorious.
 Our sales remain strong, we recorded our third best year, and we saw over 500 volunteer hours dedicated to the cause.
-Looking forward, this year we might focus on our showroom at 1028-B Huffman Street in East Greensboro.
+Looking forward, this year we will focus on our showroom at 1028-B Huffman Street in East Greensboro.
 This will include enhanced relighting and we could always use help with merchandising our showroom.
-If these are things you would like to help with manually or financially, we would appreciate the help!
+If these are things you would like to assist with manually or financially, we would appreciate the help!

 10. Kicking off Living Trades Academy

 Inspired by Nancy Finegood and her work with the Michigan Historic Preservation Network (MHPN), we have begun to explore the Living Trades Academy (LTA).
 In 2018, MHPN launched a nine-week job training program to teach unemployed and underemployed young people building skills related to the restoration of historic structures.
 The program worked to supply local contractors and craftspeople with specially trained workers skilled in traditional trades like wood window restoration, plaster repair, and masonry.
 In Detroit, LTA participants earn an income while learning energy efficiency, material reuse, and appropriate methods for working on older buildings.
 They will also receive small business development coaching through the Build Institute and a Lead-Safe certification.
-Perhaps Preservation Greensboro can start a similar program in the Gate City by working with area foundations, local restoration contractors, or developers who will recruit successful graduates.
+Perhaps Preservation Greensboro can start a similar program in the Gate City by working with area foundations, local restoration contractors, and developers who will recruit successful graduates.
 We will hear more on this shortly.

 Preservation Greensboro contributes a key role in the growth of Greensboro’s economy and vitality through tourism, reinvestment, and place-making.
 With diverse initiatives that help you to restore, explore, and connect with your community, Preservation Greensboro provides a voice for revitalization, improved quality of life, and conservation of historic resources for future generations.
 Are you a member yet?
 Learn more about Greensboro’s only member-supported preservation organization by exploring our website or joining our Facebook page.
 Please join us today!